altairsantosvix/CodeSignalSolutions/README.md

              #/////////////////////%
                   .#%(((//((#%,

-The solutions are written in python, java and javascript(Node.Js).
+The solutions are written in python, java, javascript(Node.Js) and ,of course, GO.

 Hope you enjoy!